jasonchandler3245643/StatsProjectTwo/StatsLibrary/README.md

 ## Stats Library Part 2

-All of the relevant formulas from the second half of the semester, \
+Java methods relevant formulas from the second half of the semester. \
-except calculus formulas
+Included are a screenshot of the junit "green bar." \ Eclipse added the jars to my Java project buildpath when I created a new Junit Jupiter.